-Ubuntu 20.04 is the a long-term support (LTS) release of Ubuntu.
-It follows on from Ubuntu 18.04 LTS launched back in 2018 (and supported until 2023)
+Ubuntu 20.04 is a long-term support (LTS) release.
+It follows on from Ubuntu 18.04 LTS which was launched back in 2018 and remains supported until 2023.

 Ubuntu 20.04 Release Date

-The Ubuntu 20.04 release date is April 23, 2020.
+Ubuntu 20.04 was released on Thursday April 23, 2020.

-Testing week: January 9, 2020 UI Freeze: March 19, 2020
+- Testing week: January 9, 2020

 - Ubuntu 20.04 Beta: April 2, 2020

 The first Ubuntu 20.04 point release is pencilled in for release in July, 2020.

 Why is a point release important?
 Because it is the moment at which existing users of Ubuntu 18.04 LTS — an audience in the tens of millions — are given the choice of upgrading their systems.

 Ubuntu 20.04 Features

 Tradition dictates that Ubuntu LTS releases play things safer than the interim so-called “short-term releases” by only including features that Ubuntu developers can commit to maintained for at least five years.